-Many of the ideas that make our Constitution unique were born in the state of Virginia.
+Many of the ideas that make our Constitution unique were born in Virginia.

-In April 2020, the Governor of Virginia signed the so-called Virginia Values Act into law.
-Among other negative consequences, this law threatens artists who hold different beliefs than the government’s preferred views with censorship, fines, and even closure of their business.
+In April 2020, Virginia Governor Ralph Northam signed the so-called Virginia Values Act into law.
+Among other negative consequences, this law threatens artists who hold different beliefs than the government’s preferred views with censorship, fines, and even closure of their businesses.

 Thankfully, one photographer is taking a stand and challenging this law.
 Let’s take a look at the details of his case.